thompsonsed/necsim/README.md

 The routine relies on supplying command line arguments (see below) for all the major simulation variables.
 Alternatively, supplying a config .txt file and using the command line arguments `./necsim -c /path/to/config.txt` can be used for parsing command line arguments from the text file.

 ####Command Line Arguments ####
 The following command line arguments are required.
-This list can be accessed by running `“./necsim -h”` or `./necsim -help`
+This species_id_list can be accessed by running `“./necsim -h”` or `./necsim -help`

 The command line options to be specified are: